Questions to Ask a Girl You Like and Want to Date

 Look, I'm no relationship expert, but I do know that if you want to make a meaningful connection with someone you're interested in, you'll need more than an algorithm—you need to be genuinely curious and be invested in getting to know someone outside of their profile.
-One way I know quickly whether or not I have traction with someone is by what kinds of questions they ask me when they're getting to know me.
+One way I've been able to quickly tell whether or not I have traction with someone is by what kinds of questions they ask me when they're getting to know me.
 Nothing turns me off faster than the tired, "You wanna hang out at my place tonight?"
-No, I don't.
-I might have if you'd asked me a few questions that let me know you were even mildly interested in who I am as a person.

 If you want to just hook up with someone, stick to your boring app.
 If you want to land a date with a girl you really like a lot (or to find out if she's your type at all), read on.

 How Do You Know ____?

 The easiest and quickest way to strike up a conversation with a girl you like but don't know at all is to ask her something seemingly innocuous that has the potential to open up a whole back history if she's willing to share.
 Say you meet a girl during a party or a group hang, just ask her "How do you know Em? (or whoever you're hanging with.)"

 Not only will you get an idea of how she fits in with your friends, you might find out that she knows Em because she's dating Em's brother (bummer!) or that she just moved here, knows Em from her new job and is looking to make some friends here (nice!).